For information on managing passwords via the API, see v1 API - Passwords.

 The Password Manager can be accessed through Project → Manage Passwords.

-Passwords can be added through the + symbol at the lower-left of the window or deleted with x beside each entry.
+Passwords can be added through the + symbol at the lower-left of the window or deleted with X beside each entry.
 Choosing to add a new password will bring up the Create Password window.

-Finally, a description can be entered purely as a reminder of the password's function.
+Lastly, your password Description can be entered purely as a reminder of the password's function.